[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 Select your lost data/files to recover

 Step 4.
-In the scan results, select the file(s) and click the "Recover" button to restore data from Mac.
+Select the file(s) you want to recover from the scan results, then click the "Recover" button to restore the selected data to your Mac.

 6 Solutions: Fix MacBook Won't Turn on with Black Screen Issue